-Police have person of interest in custody in mother of 3 murder case
+Suspect charged for killing mother of 3

-ST. LOUIS – St. Louis County Police have a man in custody they consider a person of interest in the case of a north St. Louis County mother who was shot to death earlier this week.
+ST. LOUIS COUNTY, Mo. - The St. Louis County Prosecuting Attorney's Office charged an 18-year-old in connection with the murder of a north St. Louis County mother.

-28-year-old Porsha Owens, a Riverview Gardens School District safety officer, was murdered Sunday morning during an attempted carjacking.
+Twenty-eight-year-old Porsha Owens, a Riverview Gardens School District safety officer, was killed Monday morning during an attempted carjacking.

+Prosecutors charged Mark Haywood with second-degree murder, first-degree robbery, and two counts of armed criminal action.
+His bond was set at $1 million, cash-only.

+Owens' mother, Yvette King, said she's glad her daughter's killer is behind bars.

+"I'm glad they got the guy that murdered my daughter," she said.

+St. Louis County Prosecutor Bob McCulloch said Haywood has no adult criminal background but admitted to the crime.

-Investigators say a man demanded the keys to her car.
+Investigators said Haywood, who lived just a few blocks away, demanded the keys to her car.
 When she refused, he shot her.

 The mother of three later died at the hospital.